 Learning to roll with the punches

 I wish I could say that at some point in your personal development bad things will never happen again.
 That would be nice, but I prefer to keep it real.
 How you cope with the challenges you face says a lot about your emotional maturity and true nature.
-Learning a few simple coping skills can help you turn challenges into opportunities.
+Learning a few simple skills to help you cope resourcefully will help you turn challenges into opportunities.
 Having a positive perspective in this area will go a long way toward improving the quality of this journey we call life.

 How do you cope with your challenges?

 Do you have a favorite skill that help you cope?